sysengineer13/ServiceNever/README.md

 # ServiceNever
 ServiceNever is a help desk ticketing system.
-ServiceNever is just as useful as a SharePoint list.
+Service No-, I mean Never, is just as useful as a SharePoint list.

 [**Submit a Ticket**](https://sharepointlist.com/)